jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

                                         |--> follower3
 ```

-On the other extreme, we can ensure that the leader replicates the write to all three followers before committing the message and responding to the client.
+At the other extreme, we can ensure that the leader replicates the write to all three followers before committing the message and responding to the client.
 This will ensure maximum consistency; the write is persisted across many nodes, and we are fault tolerant.
 This however, means extreme latency for the client request, which now grows linearly with respect to the number of replicas.

 Thus, you can picture consistency and latency as tradeoffs on a Pareto frontier, where it is impossible to improve one without sacrificing the other.
-How we reach any point on the curve is beyond the coverage of this post, but could include things like code correctness and sufficient hardware capacity.
+How we reach any point on the curve is beyond the coverage of this post but in general would include things like code correctness and sufficient hardware capacity.

 In a practical scenario, we would want some sort of middle ground - replicate every client write to _some_ number of replicas `n`, where `n < m`, and `m` being the total number of replicas.